Chornobyl

-To this day, Chernobyl is the most disastrous radioactive accident in history and remains one of the most radioactive environments worldwide.
-Our team seeks to determine the effects of long term radiation exposure, from molecular to ecosystem level responses.
+To this day, Chornobyl is the most disastrous radioactive accidents in history and the Chornobyl Exclusion Zone remains one of the most radioactive environments worldwide.
+Our team seeks to determine the effects of long term radiation exposure, from characterizing chronic dose, to molecular and ecosystem level responses.

 Radiation contamination levels across Belarus, Ukraine, and Russia (Nakamura et al. 2019)